Super Conforming Mortgages

 - Affordable Merit Rate® Mortgages

-- Mortgages with financed mortgage insurance premiums
+- Mortgages with custom mortgage insurance

 - Mortgages with annual or monthly lender-paid mortgage insurance premiums